Welcome to Caregiving TV on Roku With Your Host Pamela D. Wilson

 Married couples need a backup plan for when one spouse needs care.
 It’s not if this will happen, it’s when this will happen.
 What then happens when mom or dad is alone?
 Who then will be the caregiver?
 An adult child?
 A friend?

 Don’t take the chance of something happening and being unprepared.
 Be proactive.
 Take the next step to learn from a caregiving expert.

 Caregivers Lose Balance In Life

-Adult children and other family members who become caregivers are torn between the responsibility of taking care of loved ones and trying to maintain balance in life.
+Adult children and other family members who become caregivers are torn between the responsibility of taking care of elderly parents and trying to maintain balance in life.
 There is an increase in the number of younger adults, age 18-35 who become caregivers for grandparents and aging parents.

 Caregiving, working, going to school, and trying to raise a family feels like a train wreck when the care needs of loved ones continue to increase in time, frequency, and required effort.
 Some caregiving situations result in a need for 24/7 care when physical needs are high or a diagnosis of Alzheimer’s or dementia is present.
 These are the most stressful caregiving situations.

 Here’s the dilemma, Loved ones don’t want to ask for help or be a burden on others.
 Caregivers suffer burnout.
 Why?
 Because caregivers don’t want to ask for help either.
 It may also come as a surprise that not all families get along.
 Not everyone wants to help.